sad-santa/ml-educational-portfolio/tasks/Boosting/readme.md

-Here is a notebook with the task and solution.
+Here is a notebook with the task and solution using a boosting model.
 The data is taken from here: https://www.kaggle.com/datasets/blastchar/telco-customer-churn